 Brittany Cassidy, Ph.D.

 Dr. Cassidy directs the Social Cognition Lab.
 Dr. Cassidy received her B.A. in Psychology from Boston University, received her Ph.D. in Psychology from Brandeis University, and completed postdoctoral training at Indiana University.
 Dr. Cassidy's work has been funded by the National Science Foundation and by the National Institute on Aging.
 Named a Rising Star by the Association for Psychological Science in 2018, Dr. Cassidy was recently profiled as an alum of the Brandeis University Graduate School of Arts and Sciences.
-When she's not analyzing data or writing, Dr. Cassidy can be found distance running, organizing, watching Bravo (really!), or taking selfies with her daughter.
-She is also a dog person.
+When she's not analyzing data or writing, Dr. Cassidy can be found distance running, organizing, watching Bravo (really!), or taking selfies with her human (Gloria) and dog (Lacey) daughters.

-Trever (Jon on paper) Ojeda is a second-year PhD student in the Social Cognition Lab.
+Trever (Jon on paper) Ojeda is a third-year PhD student in the Social Cognition Lab.
 In global terms, he is interested in researching facial perception, aging, and group membership.
 Specifically, his current interests within these areas involve exploring the influence group membership, stereotype use, and healthy aging have on perceived information (i.e., traits, expressions).
 Outside of research he enjoys hiking, camping, swimming, cooking, and reading.

 Undergraduate Research Assistants

 Jenna Berry, Grace Clark, Brendan Diaz, Caraline Malloy, Shima Mohamed, Lindsey Nelson, Nathan Norman, Kennedy Pass, Kelly Sharpless